emiyl/switch.cfw.guide/guide/blocking-updates.md

   nav: "side"
 ---

 This will stop your Switch from downloading any future updates.
-Updates could patch future homebrew exploits, leaving you left out on hacks.
+Updates could patch future exploits, leaving you without access to homebrew in the future.

-Please note that these DNS settings must be set on every network you connect to.
+These DNS settings must be set on every network you connect to {: .notice--info}

 1. Make sure you have connected to the Nintendo Online Services at least once before proceeding
 2. Go to the System Settings application